 Court pharmacy in Passau

-The former court pharmacy of Passau, generally known as Hofapotheke zum Schwarzen Adler was first mentioned in 1384 and is considered as the oldest pharmacy of Bavaria.
-The impressive emblem in the ceiling reminds of its former funtion as court pharmacy.
+The former court pharmacy of Passau, generally known as Hofapotheke zum Schwarzen Adler, was first mentioned in 1384.
+It is considered the oldest pharmacy in Bavaria.

 City hall tower in Passau